Student Trainee (Engineering), ZP-0899-I (GS-1/6 equivalent)

 If you are currently enrolled, but in your last semester/quarter of completing your degree/certificate requirements, you must show proof of continuing education, such as an acceptance letter, or you will be disqualified from further consideration.

 This position has an education requirement.
 You must submit a copy of your unofficial transcripts to document that you have met the education requirement.
 Official transcripts will be required prior to a final offer of employment.

-Special Instructions for Foreign Education: Qualifying education from colleges and universities in foreign countries must be evaluated in terms of equivalency to that acquired in U.S. colleges and universities.
-Applicants educated in whole or in part in foreign countries must submit sufficient evidence, including transcripts, to an accredited private organization for an equivalency evaluation of course work and degree.
-A listing of these accredited organizations can be found on the Department of Education's website - http://www2.ed.gov/about/offices/list/ous/international/usnei/us/edlite-visitus-forrecog.html.
-You must provide a copy of the letter containing the results of the equivalency evaluation with a course by course listing along with your application.
-Failure to provide such documentation when requested will result in lost consideration.
+Foreign education: Individuals educated in whole or in part in foreign countries must submit sufficient evidence, including transcripts, to an accredited private organization for a U.S. equivalency evaluation of course work and degree.
+View a listing of these accredited organizations from the Department of Education's website.
+Provide a copy of the letter containing the results of the equivalency evaluation with a course by course listing.

 As a part of the Pathways Internship Program, the appointment may be extended until the selectee's educational program requirements have been completed.

 PROGRAM COMPLETION AND CONVERSION: Program participants may be non-competitively converted to a career-conditional, career, or term position within 120 days of successful completion of the program, but there is no requirement to do so.

 To be eligible for conversion, the intern must: